 Now, give your car seats time to dry out completely.
 It’s important not to turn off your vehicle too soon.
 If you washed your car seats, and the cloth is very wet, leave your car working for about 5-6 hours.
 If the cloth isn’t wet a lot, 2-3 hours shall be enough.

 6. Check If Seats Are Dry

-After waiting a few hours, it’s time for you to check if seats are dry.
+After waiting a few hours, it’s time for you to check if the seats are dry.
 The easiest way to do this is just to lay your hand on the seat and wait a few seconds.
-If you feel any humid, your car seats need more time.
+If you feel any humidity, your car seats need more time.